benmodels/behavioral_cloning/README.md

 **Training Data:** The training data collected from driving the car in the simulator can be found in `./data` directory.
 One can use the +41K images available in this dataset, or run the simulator and collect a different set of images and steering angles by driving the car and recording the logs.
+This dataset contains samples of driving on straight tracks and bringing the car back to the center of the lane from a stage that is close to the road sides.
 (acknowledgment: `./data/data_4` is a subset of this [dataset](https://github.com/matthewzimmer/CarND-BehavioralCloning-P3)).

 # Method: